smilanto/2D-Mini-Golf-Game/README.md

 bounces, and friction, enhancing the player's experience.
 Additional features such as score tracking, level progression, and varying difficulty levels
 Game Features:
-• Intuitive Controls: Simple drag-and-release mechanics for easy aiming.
+• Intuitive Controls
-• Score Tracking and Leaderboards: Track scores and compete against friends.
+• Score Tracking and Leaderboards
-• Progressive Difficulty: Levels increase in complexity for all skill levels.
+• Progressive Difficulty
-• Replayability: Various paths encourage trying different strategies.
+• Replayability
-• Sound and Music: Engaging sound effects and light background music.
+• Sound and Music